Nsikan-Dev/nsikan-ci-cd-pipeline/README.md

 # Overview

 This project demonstrates the setup and implementation of a CI/CD pipeline for a sample FLask Machine Learning application.
-After installation, a user should be able to see the continuous integration of updates to a repository with checks, and the deployment of the updates to a deployed website.
+After installation, a user should be able to see the continuous integration of updates to a repository with checks, and the deployment of the updates to a deployed website via Azure App Service.

 ## Project Plan
 Links to the Project Plans are listed below.
 The project plans show a very high-level description of work done, because this is a relatively simple project.